-- If the formula is used in a "\Calc" system drop-in with the recipients types "uploaded CSV text file" or "LISTSERV Maestro selects from a database", then the type of the field is determined by the field's content as follows: - If the field's content can be interpreted as a number, the type "number" will be used.
-If it cannot be interpreted as a number, (or is empty) the type "text" will be used (empty content will become an empty text string). - Consequently, to use the merge field in a location of the formula where a "number" type is required, make sure that the field's content can be interpreted as a number for all recipients.
-Otherwise, the field will have the type "text" for some recipients, which would cause the calculation of the formula to fail, so the job itself would fail as well. - This determination of the type is done during delivery, when the merge-values of all recipients are known.
+If the formula is used in a Calc system drop-in with the recipients types "uploaded CSV text file" or "LISTSERV Maestro selects from a database", then the type of the field is determined by the field's content as follows:

+If the field's content can be interpreted as a number, the type Number will be used.
+If it cannot be interpreted as a number (or is empty), the type Text will be used (which for an empty content will then be an empty text string).

+Consequently, if the merge field appears in a location of the formula where a Number type is expected, you need to ensure that the field's content can be interpreted as a number for all recipients.
+Otherwise, the field will have the type Text for some recipients, which would usually cause the calculation of the formula and the delivery of the job to fail.

+This determination of the type is done during delivery, when the merge-values of all recipients are known.

-Special Note: If the formula is used in the condition tree of a "Hosted Recipient List" target group or in a "\Calc" system drop-in together with recipients based on such a target group, then only profile fields which are defined in the hosted recipient list as "mandatory" are allowed as standard merge field expressions.
-Fields defined as "optional" must use the optional merge field expression instead.
+Special Note for "Datasets" and "Hosted Recipient Lists": If the formula is used in the condition tree of a "Dataset" or "Hosted Recipient List" target group or in a Calc system drop-in together with recipients based on such a target group, then there are special rules for profile fields of type "Number" or "Text".
+If such a profile field is defined in the dataset or hosted recipient list as "optional" then this field can not be used in a "standard merge field" expression.
+Instead, use the "optional merge field" expression instead (see next section.)

-Optional Merge Field Expressions
+New Optional Merge Field Expressions